The Libraries offer two versions of our plagiarism avoidance tutorial. Both tutorials cover

 NOTE: If you copy the Tutorial from a previous course shell to a current one, grades from the Final Test will not populate into the gradebook.
-The Tutorial needs to be requested through the ERS system to function.

 If you would like to review the Plagiarism Avoidance Tutorial before adding it to your current or future class, you can add it to the course shell of a non-current class using the process listed above.